 The Florida Winery, Madeira Beach

 A small venue that packs a lot of punch, The Florida Winery in Madeira Beach offers a range of wine made in-house.
-An award-winning winery just steps from the beautiful beaches in the area, space here is quintessentially Florida.
+An award-winning winery just steps from the beautiful beaches in the area, the space here is quintessentially Florida.
 This tiny 900 square foot winery bottles their wines by hand right in the front window, and with over 20 varieties and 60 wines being produced, visitors are spoiled for choice in their delicious libations.
 A tasting bar is open all day with free tastings of their entire range of wines, where island style music and brightly colored decor take you away from your daily stressors.
 A menu full of gourmet foods complements the wine well, from coconut candies to hot sauce, while wine accessories, home decor, and gift items are also available.

 Flagler Beachfront Winery, Flagler Beach

 If you want slushed wine with beach views, Flagler Beachfront Winery is the place to be.
 Making wine using grapes from all over the United States, this winery has some innovative ideas that capture the appeal of even non-wine drinkers.
 Combining unobstructed ocean views and frozen wines, visitors flock here from around the state to taste the perfect remedy for Florida’s hot summer days.
 With flavors like raspberry, blueberry or watermelon slushies, visitors can even mix flavors and keep their drink cool in a “Got Slushed” tumbler.
 Host to a range of Winemaker Tastings, food and wine pairings and full moon parties, this venue is always busy.
 Stop in and soak in the laid-back atmosphere on the outdoor patio, as tapas plates and gourmet desserts go perfectly with a refreshing glass of wine.